nvdajp/focusHighlight/readme.md

 The following 2 colors are used by this addon:

-* Green, to indicate the navigator object.
+* Green jagged line, to indicate the navigator object.
 * Red thin rectangle , to indicate the focused object/control.
 * Red thick rectangle, to indicate when navigator object and focused object are overlapping.